MilfuegosDEV/CREDIT-TRANSACTIONS-INSIGHTS/README.md

 ## Usage

-First at all, you need to download this [dataset](https://www.kaggle.com/datasets/priyamchoksi/credit-card-transactions-dataset), then move the `.zip` file into the proyect's directory.
+First at all, you need to download this [dataset](https://www.kaggle.com/datasets/priyamchoksi/credit-card-transactions-dataset), then move the `.zip` file into the project's directory.

 Finally, execute this command.